pvis2022/pvis2022/_collections/_program/0-sessions.md

 Wei Chen on "[When Visualization Meets Privacy]({{ site.baseurl }}/program/keynotes/#weichen)"

-<span class="notice">The keynote q/a starts with a brief explanation by Dr. Chen followed by questions/answers.
+<p class="notice">The keynote q/a starts with a brief explanation by Dr. Chen followed by questions/answers.
 Keynote talks will appear a few days before the opening on the conference YouTube channel.
-You can discuss with Dr. Chen realtime on Zoom or drop your messages on the `#keynote1` channel of the conference Discord a head of this session.</span>
+You can discuss with Dr. Chen realtime on Zoom or drop your messages on the `#keynote1` channel of the conference Discord a head of this session.</p>

 # 14:50-16:20 Posters {#posters}